 Follow in the tracks of massive wildebeest herds as they cross the vast plains of the Serengeti with some of our favourite mobile camps:

 Between December and February, the Western Corridor sees a lesser-known migration: sizeable herds of topi antelope congregate here.
 Their rutting season (March to May) also delivers a lot of predator action in this area.

 – Mark Smith

 When to Go: Best Time of the Year for a Serengeti Safari

 The Serengeti’s density of wildlife offers a spectacular safari experience no matter what time of the year you visit.
 Although some of the wildebeest migrate to fresh grazing, not all of them do – and none of the predators move with the herds either.
-The park’s wide-open plains and mild climate mean that vegetation is never too thick to see wildlife, and the region’s two short rainy seasons (October to November and March to April) are seldom too inclement.
+The park’s wide-open plains and mild climate mean that vegetation is never too thick to see wildlife, and the region’s two rainy seasons (November to December and April to May) are seldom too inclement.
 Short thunderstorms mostly occur in the late afternoons, but the animals won’t relocate when it’s raining.

 |Highest rates||Lowest rates|

 |Need to book up to a year in advance||No need to book so far in advance|